-What’s more, the £300 limit mentioned above applies to an officer of a `close’ company.
+What’s more, the trivial benefits £300 per director limit mentioned above, applies to an officer of a `close’ company.
 Where a business provides a benefit to the director’s family member or household, this needs to be treated as being provided to the officeholder.
 This is then part of their annual exemption.

-Please ensure that adhere to the limits and exemptions.
-If you do, the employer will receive a Corporation Tax (CT) deduction on the cost and the director or employee will receive the personal benefit.
+Please ensure that you adhere to the limits and exemptions.
+If you do, the employer will receive a Corporation Tax (CT) deduction on the cost, and the director or employee will receive the personal benefit.

-How you can claim for these as a UK contractor
+How can you claim these as a UK contractor?

-If you work as a contractor through your own UK business, this is one allowance that you should claim.
-You can receive trivial benefits and claim for these each year as long as you follow the above guidelines.
+If you work as a contractor through your own UK business, when you claim trivial benefits for directors, you can receive and claim these each year, if you follow the above guidelines.
 Please make sure that it is not cash or a cash voucher (a cash voucher is a voucher that you can exchange for cash).

-Also, please make sure that the claim is not more than £50 each time.
+Also, please ensure that the claim is not more than £50 each time.
 The annual allowance is £300 per director.
-Therefore, you can claim for the £50 up to six times a year, each year.
+Therefore, you can claim the £50 up to six times a year.
 The amount will save CT at 19%.
-You also receive the benefit of what items that you spend this on.
-Please also make sure that you obtain the receipts each time that your business pays for a Trivial Benefit.
+You also receive the benefit of what items you spend this on.
+Please also ensure that you obtain the receipts each time your business pays for a trivial benefit.

-Even now, several years on from the introduction of this tax-free expense, many are not aware of it.
+Several years after this tax-free expense’s introduction, many are unaware of it.
 As a result, many business owners that can claim this do not do so.
-There is no definitive list that covers what HMRC trivial benefits can cover.
-Therefore, as long as you bear in mind the exemptions above, it can be for any cost.
+There is no definitive list that covers what HMRC’s trivial benefits can cover.
+Therefore, as long as you bear in mind the exemptions above, they can be for any cost.

-As a reminder, when you claim for trivial benefits, you just need to make sure:
+As a reminder, when you claim trivial benefits, you need to make sure:

-- It is not related to the employee’s work or in their contract
+- This is not related to the employee’s work or in their contract.

-Therefore, if you are a contractor who runs your own UK company (with five or fewer shareholders), please think about claiming for this in the future.
+Therefore, if you are a contractor who runs your own UK company (with five or fewer shareholders), please consider claiming this in the future.